 Unearthing the riches of the world’s cultural heritage

-During the last 120-plus years, the Penn Museum sponsored more than 400 worldwide scientific expeditions, which yielded many of the artifacts here, including Sumerian cuneiform clay tablets (some of the world’s oldest writing), architectural elements from the 3,200-year-old palace of the pharaoh Merenptah, a traditional Hopi bridal outfit from the American southwest, and the Queen Puabi’s jewelry, 4,500 years old, from the Royal Cemetery at Ur (in modern-day Iraq), towering ancient Maya stone monuments and evocative masks from West Africa.
+For more then 125 years, the Penn Museum has sponsored more than 300 worldwide scientific expeditions which yielded many of the artifacts on display including Sumerian cuneiform clay tablets (some of the world’s oldest writing), architectural elements from the 3,200-year-old palace of the pharaoh Merenptah, the 4,500-year-old jewelry of Queen Puabi’s from the Mesopotamian Royal Cemetery at Ur (in modern-day Iraq), towering ancient Maya stone monuments and evocative masks from West Africa.

-Classical Greek and Italian treasures are presented in a suite of galleries, “Worlds Intertwined: Etruscans, Greeks and Romans.”
-Other noteworthy galleries explore ancient Egypt and Egyptian mummies, Canaan and Ancient Israel, Africa, Asia, Buddhism and the American Southwest, and are supplemented with special changing exhibitions.
+Ancient Greek and Italian treasures are presented in a suite of Classical World galleries.
+Other noteworthy galleries explore ancient Egypt and Egyptian mummies, Africa, Asia, and Central America.

 Open Tue – Sun